NCC Board of Directors

 The NCC board of directors has 15 members, including the chairperson and the chief executive officer (CEO).
 Thirteen members represent the regions across Canada:

 - Eight are from other regions of the country.

-As set out in the National Capital Act, they are appointed by the minister of Foreign Affairs, with the approval of the Governor-in-Council.
+As set out in the National Capital Act, they are appointed by the minister responsible for the National Capital Commission, with the approval of the Governor-in-Council.
 The chairperson and CEO are appointed by the Governor-in-Council.